mjisaak/skilling-champion-extension/README.md

 ## Options

 After you have installed the extension, please specify your CreatorIDs within the extension options.
-You can also check "Make English URLs language neutral" to make your links more friendly to a global audience.
+You can also check "Make English URLs language-neutral" or "Make language-specific URLs language-neutral" to make your links more friendly to a global audience.
+These language-neutral URLs will allow the destination website to match the user's language preference.
+The first option will only transform English URLs (that contain "en-us") while the second will transforms URLs of any language.

 ![Extension Options](./assets/screenshot_options.png)